wp-plugins/cleanup-text/readme.txt

 == Frequently Asked Questions ==

 **How do I use the plugin?**<br />
 Call the function cleanup_text() from within your theme or other plugin.
-Supply the text to be cleaned as the first argument.
+Supply the text to be cleaned as the first argument.<br />
 E.g. `<?php $clean_text = cleanup_text( $text_to_clean ) ; ?>`

 **How do I get the plugin to remove HTML?**<br />